 6. Templo de Santo Domingo de Guzman

-Construction of this complex – a church and a monastery – began in 1570.
-It’s a regular tourist spot because of its history and its grandness, however it’s mostly visited because of the church’s altarpiece, a Virgin of Guadalupe covered with 60 000 sheets of 23.5-carat gold leaf.
-The temple complex is situated on the square of the same name, Plaza de Santo Domingo.
+Construction of this complex, which includes a church and a monastery, began in 1570.
+It’s a popular tourist spot due to its history and grandness, but it’s most famous for the church’s altarpiece, a Virgin of Guadalupe covered with 60,000 sheets of 23.5-carat gold leaf.
+The temple complex is situated on the Plaza de Santo Domingo, a square that’s perfect for people watching.

 7. Museo de las Culturas de Oaxaca